molnarg/js-schema/README.md

 js-schema
 =========

-js-schema is essentially a way to describe JSON schemas using a much cleaner and simpler syntax.
-Schemas described this way can be then serialized to standard JSON schema.
+js-schema is essentially a new way to describe JSON schemas using a much cleaner and simpler syntax.
+Think of it like regexp for objects.

 Examples
 ========